hibernationTheory/get-selector-attribute-data/README.md

 - Run `npm install` to get the dependencies
 - Configure the `config.json` according to your needs.
-- Execute the script with `npm run main`
+- Execute the script with `npm start`

 ## TO DO